Europe’s datalink mandate takes effect today – 5th Feb 2020!

-The original plan was that datalink would be required for all aircraft operating in Europe above FL285 from this date, but last year the EU announced that this would not be required for several categories of aircraft, the main two being:
+The original plan was that datalink would be required for all aircraft operating in Europe above FL285 from this date, but then the EU announced that this would not be required for several categories of aircraft, the main two being:

 - Aircraft with a certificate of airworthiness first issued before 1 Jan 2018 and fitted prior to this date with FANS 1/A.